How Many Car Accidents Per Day?

 Post-Pandemic Trends of How Many Car Crashes a Day

-However, as restrictions eased in 2021, the number of how many car crashes a day began to rise again, reaching 16,721.
-This increase continued but at a slower pace into 2022, with a similar number of car accidents per day.
-The numbers suggest a partial return to pre-pandemic conditions, although they have not reached the highs seen in 2016.
+However, as restrictions eased in 2021, the number of daily car crashes began to rise again, reaching 16,700.
+Through 2024, these figures have not changed much, stabilizing at 16,900.
+This suggests a partial return to pre-pandemic conditions, although crash rates have not reached the highs seen before 2020.

 What Affects the Number of Daily Car Accidents?